 PCC Sylvania Performing Arts Center

 12000 SW 49th Ave.

-photo: Columbia Dance
+photo: courtesy of Columbia Dance

 Royal Durst Theatre, Vancouver School of Arts and Academics

 3101 Main St.

 Here’s a great option for the youngest ballet fans: a free, 45-minute performance at the Old Church as part of the Little Ears Concert series.
 Two pianists perform a four-hand arrangement of Tchaikovsky’s score while a beloved local youth librarian narrates from the The Nutcracker and The King of the Mice.
 Recommended for kids ages 2-7.